 The most abundant protein in mammals, collagen accounts for at least 25% of the entire body’s protein.
 But over time, the body produces collagen at a slower rate with lower-quality.

 Types of Collagen

-As of 2011, there have been 30 types of collagen identified and categorized into groups depending on the structure, the collagen form.
-Above 90% of the collagen in the body is recognized as type 1 collagen.
+As of 2011, there have been 30 types of collagen identified and categorised into groups depending on the structure, the collagen form.
+Above 90% of the collagen in the body is recognised as type 1 collagen.

 Below is a list of the four major collagen types and their corresponding functions.